YehyunLee/PokemonGame/README.md

 - Start game will use pre-loaded data saved as pickle file.
 We ran for 3 hours to save 100~1000 pokemon data.
 - If you search "// [DEVELOPMENT] Limit number of Pokemons" you can modify to set the limit of creating pokemons.
 - This is set to 100.
 Max is 1000.
+- If you are using Mac, start game may not work, in this case, use test game.
+Our one of group member had problem running start game on Mac.
+We are not sure why, but test game works fine on Mac.
+Start game work perfectly on Windows.

 8. **Justification for the Clean Architecture Design / Unit Testing Files**
 -  GameView has only 1 violation of importing entity.Pokemon.
 This is because we are sticking UI componenet with